emmajanedrews/base-template/_posts/2017-12-01-mortgage-minute-3-loan-products-for-veterans.md

 Our topic this time is VA loans.
 The VA loan is an amazing loan product helping veterans afford homes.
 As many people know, the product is 100% financing.
 But the best thing about VA loans is that there’s no monthly mortgage insurance charge.&nbsp;

 Usually when you put down anything less than 20% on a home, you will be required to pay a monthly mortgage insurance fee.
 However, this is not the case with the VA loan. **The VA loan is 0% down and doesn’t charge any monthly premium.
-This creates a great savings**.&nbsp;
+This creates great savings**.&nbsp;

 Most veterans I’ve come across have the assumption that they can only make use of the VA loan once in their lifetime.
 While it’s true that the VA loan can only be used for primary residences, there are instances where it can be used twice.
 As long as the amount spent on the home is over $144,001, the VA loan may be used twice.
 It seems like an unusual number, but it’s simply the way things have been set up.&nbsp;